 Ganglion Cysts Symptoms

-• A pinched nerve: if a cyst puts pressure on the nerves that pass through the area the cyst can cause pain, tingling, and/or muscle weakness.
+- A pinched nerve: If a cyst puts pressure on nerves passing through the area, adjacent to the cyst.
+The the cyst may cause pain, tingling, and/or muscle weakness.

-• Pain and aching, made worse by moving associated joints.
+- Pain and aching.
+Pain that is made worse by moving associated joints.

 Diagnosis Of Cysts

-If you suspect you have a ganglion cyst then have it assessed by a doctor to confirm it is in fact a cyst and the lump is not a result of another illness.
-Assessment by a treating doctor is generally all that is required to arrive at the diagnosis of a ganglion cyst however occasionally the use of other tests are engaged.
+If you suspect you have a ganglion cyst then have it assessed by a doctor to confirm it is in fact a cyst.
+Assessing to make sure that the lump is not a result of other causes.
+Assessment by a treating doctor is generally all that is required to arrive at the diagnosis of a ganglion cyst.
+However, occasionally the use of other tests are employed to confirm the diagnosis.

-• X-rays: Although X-rays will not actually show a ganglion cyst, an X-ray can be used to rule out other conditions such as bone tumor or arthritis.
+- X-rays: Although X-rays will not actually show a ganglion cyst.
+An X-ray can be used to rule out other conditions such as bone tumor, or arthritis.
+And potentially add insight to driving forces behind the cyst.

-• MRI: Like ultrasound an MRI is used to better show soft tissues and is useful for detecting ganglion cysts that are not visible to the naked eye.
+- MRI: As with ultrasound imaging an MRI can be used to show soft tissues.
+And is useful for detecting ganglion cysts that are not visible to the naked eye.
+As well as showing in detail other associated tissues.

-• Aspiration: Needle aspiration is used to draw off some of the fluid via syringe for it to be examined in a laboratory.
+- Aspiration: Needle aspiration is used to draw off some of the fluid via syringe.
+Aspiration of fluid if indicated can allow it to be examined in a laboratory.
+To assist with diagnosis and treatment planning.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Symptoms And Diagnosis Of Ganglion Cysts should consult his or her physiotherapist, general practitioner or sports medicine specialist.